 - Script: "Do you think you could safely squeeze this with your left hand, as hard as you can?" - Record answer on form. - If yes; go to Q28 for the test.
-If neither left nor right hand is eligible, record the information in Q28 and END TEST. - If the participant reports both hands to have the same level of strength, test both hands beginning in Q29. - If only the Left hand is safe for testing, go to Q33. - Record answer on form in Q28.
+If no; do not test left hand and go to Q26a to evaluate right hand if you have not already done so.
+If neither left nor right hand is eligible, record the information in Q28 and END TEST. - If the participant reports both hands to have the same level of strength, test the dominant hand indicated in Q25. - If neither dominant test right hand. - Record answer on form in Q28.